jensprog/1dv610-L2/README.md

 ## Usage

-The **String Parser** is used to convert different units in a more natural language using user input.
+The **Unit Converter String Parser** is used to convert different units in a more natural language using user input.

 ```java
 // Example showing conversions with only value and units and with natural language involved